lk-geimfari/awesomo/languages/C#.md

 [**MaterialDesignInXamlToolkit**](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) is a Google's Material Design in XAML & WPF, for C# & VB.Net. http://materialdesigninxaml.net

 ---
-[**Microsoft.Data.Sqlite**](https://github.com/aspnet/Microsoft.Data.Sqlite) - Contains SQLite implementations of the System.Data.Common interfaces.

----
 [**Mono**](https://github.com/mono/mono) is a software platform designed to allow developers to easily create cross platform applications.
 It is an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime.

----
-[**MusicStore**](https://github.com/aspnet/MusicStore) is a sample ASP.NET Core application.

----
-[**Mvc**](https://github.com/aspnet/Mvc) ASP.NET Core MVC is a model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages w/ Razor.

----
-[**MvcPrecompilation**](https://github.com/aspnet/MvcPrecompilation) - The Razor syntax provides a fast, terse, clean, and lightweight way to combine server code with HTML to create dynamic web content.
-This repo contains tooling that allows compilation of MVC Razor views as part of build and publish.

 ## N